 Many of us look forward to winter with its peaceful landscapes and fun in the snow.
 But winter also arrives with a raft of special health concerns, occasioned by dry air, less light, icy walks, and Jack Frost nipping at our nose (and fingers and toes).
-Most of these are easy to prevent or treat before they progress.
-It’s important to pay attention to the early signs of trouble.
+Take the cold seriously.
+Be aware of the signs and symptoms of Raynaud’s, frostbite, hypothermia, and chilblains.

 Let’s start with three health concerns associated with cold weather: